SeanyWang/despecs/LGspecs.md

 If there are blank pages in between texts, rather than at the very beginning (i.e. before the table of contents) or the very end of each gazetteer, still type the `<page>` and `</page>` tags but nothing in between them to indicate a blank page.

-**Note:** In the digitization of the gazetteers, two pages may be on the same scan or on two consecutive scans.

 For example:
 ```
 <content>